Mahendra-5/DataAnalysis/README.md

 from dbo.Final_Table
 ```
 ### SHARE PHASE
-In the share phase, I used PowerBI for the visualization.
+In the sharing phase, I used PowerBI for the visualization.
 I used DAX to create a new column using the started_at to know which day and hour of the day has the highest frequency of members and casuals.

 These are the Dax codes I used
 ```